Anski-D/rpi_animations/README.md

 text_size
 : Text height for scrolling text.

+bold_text
+: Sets the message text as bold.
+Should be set to 1 (True) or 0 (False).

+italic_text
+: Sets the message text as italic.
+Should be set to 1 (True) or 0 (False).

+text_aa
+: Turns message text anti-aliasing on or off.
+Can cause notable performance penalty with little visual benefit when activated on a Raspberry Pi 4B 4GB.
+Should be set to 1 (True) or 0 (False).

 text_speed
 : Set the scrolling speed of the text.
-Value is fairly arbitrary, so adjust as required.
+Value is approximately pixels per second, and should remain constant when fps is changed.

 outline_width
 : Sets a pixel width for the outline of the scrolling text.